 The risk of becoming pregnant is a real one for women.
 It has been estimated that 60% of Canadian women will have at least one unplanned pregnancy in their lifetime.

 In Canada, many contraceptive options are available to prevent an unplanned pregnancy.
 The Society of Obstetricians and Gynaecologists of Canada provides a good overview of contraceptive methods.

 There are many factors to consider when choosing a form of contraception such as evaluating the advantages and disadvantages of the various methods and their effectiveness while taking into account lifestyle and personal factors (such as finances, collaboration from partner et.).
-The Method Match tool can help you filter your options according to criteria that are important to you to help you decide on a contraceptive method.

 Book an appointment with a nurse to assess your contraception needs, learn about your contraception options, and in certain circumstances even get a prescription to start birth control without having to meet with a doctor.